austin-mel/csc192-mock-wcp-lookup-tool/README.md

 # Atlas Demo Dashboard

 Atlas Demo Dashboard is the public app name for this repository.
-The repository may be named `csc192-mock-wcp-lookup-tool` because the codebase began as a mock WCP lookup tool, but the package and running Vue app now use the sanitized portfolio name `atlas-demo-dashboard`.
+The repository name `csc192-mock-wcp-lookup-tool` comes from the app's earlier role as a mock WCP lookup tool, while the package and Vue app now use the sanitized portfolio name `atlas-demo-dashboard`.

 In this public version, "WCP lookup tool" describes the original dashboard concept: a representative can look up account records, review territory details, and open account-level notes.
 "Atlas Demo Dashboard" is the cleaned-up demo version of that concept.
 It is not connected to any production WCP system.

 ## What This Is

 This is a sanitized Vue 3 and TypeScript portfolio demo.
 It uses synthetic account data from `src/data/demo-data.ts` and local mock service methods from `src/services/demo-data.service.ts`.
-There are no real client records, customer records, credentials, API keys, backend endpoints, or map provider keys in the app.
+The app does not include real client records, customer records, credentials, API keys, backend endpoints, or map provider keys.

 ## Feature Overview

 - Sign in with a local demo account and route through protected dashboard pages.
 - Search fictional accounts by name.
 - Sort accounts by name or calculated distance.
-- Filter account lists by region, recent purchase activity, and whether suspended accounts should be shown.
+- Filter account lists by region, recent purchase activity, and suspended account visibility.
 - View account status, address, monthly revenue, yearly revenue, and estimated distance.
 - Open a synthetic account detail card with contact information, revenue badges, notes, call links, and demo-only directions.
 - View account locations on a local demo map with synthetic coordinates.